willy3087/fastapi_mcp/README.md

 **Notice:** We are currently refactoring our MCP auto-generation system.
 To avoid potential conflicts, we kindly request that you delay submitting contributions until this notice is removed from the README.
 Thank you for your understanding and patience.

 Thank you for considering contributing to FastAPI-MCP open source projects!
-It’s people like you that make it a reality for users in our community.
+It's people like you that make it a reality for users in our community.

 Before you get started, please see [CONTRIBUTING.md](CONTRIBUTING.md).